madmaw/LD33/README.md

 * removed the space in "GAME OVER" so it read "GAMEOVER" (put it back in because I had 2 bytes spare in the end)
 * changed things like if(x!=null) to if(x)
 * created a global variable for window, which seemed to reduce space (Closure is worried you might reassign window to something else and won't do this automatically)
-* wrote my own WebAudio sounds and passed them parameters to make a lot of different noises
+* wrote my own WebAudio sythesizers and passed them parameters to make a lot of different noises
+* removed the check for webkitWebAudio, which didn't work anyway due to different method signatures

 I tend to be a bit of a "fire-and-forget" programmer, rarely revisiting my own work, so it was a really good experience to have to go back over my code and try and squeeze every little bit of complexity out of it.
 I learned a lot.
+It was also nice to have a longer timeframe than 48 hours to polish my game after Ludum Dare, while not having so long (or so few constraints) that I could spend heaps of time stroking my chin, thinking the best way to do something.